 Theme example from previous post: “The Zombies Awaken.”

 Seniors–> “At last, we have now reached our final year of high school together.
 From survivalist to walking zombies of the school chain, we have achieved things we never thought would be possible.
-For example, managing to pull an all-nighter in order to finish our advanced and increased homework assignments as well as filling out college applications and pulling together as a team to make sure our graduating class gets the recognition it needs.
+From pulling all-night stunts to finishing our difficult homework assignments on time as well as filling out college applications before the deadlines, we have accomplished these things as a team to ensure our graduating class will be memorable.
 As we reach the end of the tunnel, it is with great sadness to say goodbye to our high school career and say hello to the real world where we will have to survive the zombie apocalypse on a seven-day, 24 hour stretch.
 To the class of 2017, we are the zombies awoken and nothing will stop us from lurking among these halls.”

 On Saturday, June 3 at the Walker Stalker Convention, I met actor Scott Wilson after waiting for quite sometime to get through the general admission line and walk around to see where everyone was signing autographs.
 After standing in his line for 15 minutes he walks back to where he greets his fans and soon after he signs the front cover of a Life Magazine he appeared on in 1967, he asked me “Where’s my Hug” and then I quickly snapped this photo because there were other fans who were waiting to meet him anxiously too.
 After handing him the magazine to sign, he briefly mentioned how it has been fifty years since playing the character of Richard Hickock and also brought up another magazine he appeared in that same year.
 Since this experience, I will make sure to be back for another round trip next year where I can meet other actors from The Walking Dead.
 It was one of the best birthdays I had because I got to meet him on my 24th birthday and it was an experience to never forget.